segmentio/segment-docs/src/connections/destination-data-control.md

 CSV files generate based on the current view of your Source Schema.
 Any search parameters or filters you apply to the current Source Schema view also apply to the CSV.

-The Track event CSV file will contain the following columns:
+The Track event CSV file contains the following columns:
 - Event Name
 - Property Name (if properties are included in the export dialog)
 - Last Seen (UTC)